swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-deploy-and-access-the-model-on-kubernetes.md

 === ":simple-googlecloud: Google Cloud"

-    Install kubectl with the Google Cloud CLI:
+    Install kubectl with the Google Cloud CLI.
+You might need to follow the instructions in the terminal if you are using a different operating system.

     ```sh title="Execute the following command(s) in a terminal"
     # Install kubectl with gcloud